LinkWellNodes/Documentation/docs/services/direct-request-jobs/mainnets/Arbitrum-One-Mainnet-Jobs.md

 | Please complete our [**request survey**](https://linkwellnodes.io/Getting-Started.html) to receive our mainnet **Addresses** and **Job IDs** | 0.1 LINK * |

 *&nbsp;**Fee notes**:
-- We offer discounts for our high-volume customers.
-Fill out our request survey to get started.
+- We may offer discounts for our high-volume customers.
+Please fill out our [request survey](https://linkwellnodes.io/Getting-Started.html) to get started.
 - If you prefer paying your fees in a different currency (ie, `ETH` or fiat), please [reach out to us](https://linkwellnodes.io/#contact-us "Contact LinkWell Nodes"), as this can be arranged in the form an up-front payment for a set number of oracle requests.

 ### Request parameters